photosynthesisdev/netraiders/README.md

 ###Direct links

 **- Encoding: modulation and framing:** Modulation and Framing: Our use of WebSocket communications and the underlying TCP/IP protocols ensure that messages are properly segmented and reassembled across the network.
 Having a foundational understanding can help build students' understanding of how WebSockets are built and used.
-Tracing and recreating code such as:
+Tracing and recreating code such as the snippet provided helps illustrate the practical application of these concepts.

   ```python
   @app.websocket("/netraiderConnect")